Translate

 Origins of Massurrealism

-Massurrealism was first conceptualized in the early 1990s by artist James Seehafer, who identified a shift in the artistic landscape with the advent of new media technologies.
-Seehafer observed that traditional surrealist techniques were being transformed by the digital age, where the lines between reality and the surreal were increasingly blurred by mass media's pervasive influence.
-This observation led to the formal recognition of Massurrealism, which aims to explore and express the surreal nature of living in a media-saturated environment.
+Massurrealism was first conceptualized in the early 1990s by artist James Seehafer, who identified a shift in the artistic landscape as new media technologies spread.
+He observed that traditional surrealist strategies were being transformed by the digital age, where the boundaries between the real and the surreal blur under the influence of pervasive media.
+His insight led to the formal recognition of Massurrealism as a way to express the surreal nature of life in a media saturated environment.

 Defining Characteristics